Adrian21203/Hotel-Management-System-Using-Microsoft-Access-Database/README.md

 ### Hotel-Management-System-Using-Microsoft-Access-Database

-This is a simple desktop application for managing a hotel, built with C# and the .NET Framework/.NET Core.
-The application allows adding and managing available rooms, recording reservations, and tracking their status.
+This is a simple desktop application for managing a hotel, built with C# and the .NET Framework/.NET Core.The application aims to efficiently manage reservations, accommodation, accommodation history, rooms and customers, automating administrative processes.
+It allows entering, modifying and deleting reservations, tracking room status and calculating prices based on the number of days and room type.

 ## Technologies Used